prahmani/grad778-f22-w08-cli/README.md

-I am Parmida Rahmani.
 Fish is my favorite food.